 Seven days a week for 15 minutes at 9 PM

-The Keeper of the Plains Ring of Fire will burn the following schedule during the winter:
+The Keeper of the Plains Ring of Fire will burn the following schedule during the balance of the year:

 Seven days a week for 15 minutes at 7 PM